-The Cascade Mountain range stretches from Canada to Oregon and boasts some of the best slopes in the state.
-Washington’s stint of the Cascades has terrific terrain for downhill skiing ands snowboarding.
+Passing through Washington, the Cascade Mountain range stretches from Canada to Oregon and boasts some of the best slopes in the state.
+Washington’s stint in the Cascades has terrific terrain for downhill skiing and snowboarding.

 Here are the closest ski areas to Seattle, WA in order of driving proximity:

 Summit at Snoqualmie – 51 miles | 50 min

 By far the closest mountain to Seattle is the Summit at Snoqualmie in Snoqualmie Pass, WA.
 The mountain is located less than an hour east of the city, just off I-90.
 In total, the mountain boasts 24 lifts, with 62 trails, and 2,280 feet of vertical gain from the base to the summit.

 The resort is divided into four major areas which include Alpental, Summit West, Summit Central, and Summit East.